Welcome to the Aikido Department of the Sportgruppe at KIT

 The Aikido Department of the Sportgruppe at Karlsruhe Institute of Technology e.
 V. (SG KIT) offers its members a permanent offer from the following areas:

 Aikido is a modern art of active self-defence created in Japan.
 The syllables Ai, Ki and Do are translated with harmony (Ai), life energy (Ki) and path (Do).
 In Aikido, the power of the attacker is guided, redirected and strengthened by his own energy, which is returned to him.
 Force and body size hardly play a role.
-Aikido is therefore suitable for all age groups (from about 8 years), women and men equally.
+Aikido is therefore suitable for all age groups, women and men equally.

 Self-protection and self-defence include learning to defend ourselves against realistic attacks of all kinds with the help of targeted punches and kicks as well as with levers and nerve presses.
 The training is also intended to help us gain more self-confidence, self-esteem and a healthy body.
 It is suitable for everyone, but also & especially for children and teenagers, because not only for them it is fun to come to the training, besides self-confidence and the ability to defend themselves.